skyworkz/website/content/blog/self-stability-a-case-study.md

 Over the past couple of months, I have had the opportunity to work with Kubernetes (AWS EKS) and its possibilities regarding automatically scaling cluster nodes.
 At one point, we discovered that the system was stuck in a seemingly infinite loop.
 It simply did not stop shuffling around workloads, re-creating nodes and destroying them quickly afterwards.
 In order to get a grip on this issue and discover potential solutions, I dove deep into systemic stability, Markov Chains and statistical simulations.
 In this blogpost, or war story perhaps, I show you why this can be helpful, how to recognize such a situation and what you can do in order to solve it.

 The first section of this post details the concept of self-stability and how it is relevant to IT.
 What can we learn from it within IT?
 How should we be thinking about self-stabilizing systems within IT and where could it be beneficial?
 And what happens when scalers and schedulers do not communicate?
 Then, I explain my use-case and what happens when an immovable scheduler meets an unstoppable scaler.
-Then, I show how Markov Chains can help you deduce how stable such a system actually is and what it means to have a more stable system.
-In the last section, I explain a couple of potential solutions for these sort of problems.
+Finally, I show how Markov Chains can help you deduce how stable such a system actually is and explain the impact of potential solutions.

 {{<raw>}}